 Studying ABA Therapy at Central Methodist

 Since Fall 2014, the College of Liberal Arts and Sciences has gone digital on Blackboard to grant a Bachelor of Science in Applied Behavior Analysis to Central Methodist University undergrads online.
-Led by Dr. Francine Baffa, founder of Integrated Behavior and Educational Services LLC, the 124-credit program trains students to conduct efficient behavioral assessment for individualized interventions.
+Led by Dr. Francine Baffa, founder of Integrated Behavior and Educational Services LLC, the 124-credit program trains students to conduct efficient behavioral assessments for individualized interventions.
 Reserved for juniors with 60+ credits, the 2+2 option integrates eight-week online courses like Child Development, Autism Spectrum Disorders, Data Analysis, Behavioral Pharmacology, and Behavior Change Procedures.
 Online lectures with a 12:1 student-professor ratio are asynchronous, but at least three virtual check-ins are required via webcam per semester.
 One popular transfer pathway is CMU’s partnership with the Crowder College Associate of Arts in Psychology program in Neosho, Missouri.

 Earning the Online BS in Applied Behavior Analysis still requires hands-on work in two six-credit, intensive practica for around 500 clock hours.
 Fieldwork is arranged in Central Methodist students’ own hometowns at any agency supporting children with developmental or behavioral disabilities.
 Some potential placements are the Burrell Autism Center, Easter Seals Midwest, High Road School, Judevine Center, Rising Abilities, KEEN Kansas City, Summit Behavioral Services, and Missing Piece Learning.
 Other non-compulsory opportunities include volunteering with Best Buddies, joining the Champions of Character, pursuing Pi Gamma Mu Honors, continuing for the Master of Science in Counseling, and studying abroad from Ireland to India.
 Study ends with a capstone project to reinforce skills on the BACB task list and finish the Board Certified Assistant Behavior Analyst process.